Jo Ann Banks Writer of Stories, Poems, and Silly Songs

 Q: Ok, ok.
-Why do you write stories for kids instead of math books, or computer repair manuals?
+Why do you write stories for kids instead of math books?

 Q: When did you first start writing?

-A: I've loved writing and stories as far back as I can remember.
-I even loved doing worksheets and book reports in school.
+A: I've loved writing as far back as I can remember.
+I even loved worksheets and book reports in school.
 Don't get me wrong, I was not a very good student, I just loved words.

-The first serious writing that I remember doing was when I was about 11.
-I wrote poetry exclusively back then, and some of it wasn't too bad either!
+The first serious writing I remember doing was when I was about 11.
+I wrote poetry exclusively back then, and some of it wasn't too bad.

 Q: Where do you find your inspiration?